mumbleskates/data-structures/README.md

 ## This project contains sample code for implementing the following structures:

+### Trie
+Ordered tree data structure used to store an associative array where we care about the path to the leaf, rather than any individual content of a node.
+Implements insert and contains methods.

+### Insertion Sort
+Insertion-sort is an in-place sorting algorithm with O(n^2) average- & worst-case, O(n) best-case time complexity.

+### Merge Sort
+Merge-sort is a non in-place sorting algorithm with O(n log n) best- & worst-case time complexity.

+### Radix Sort
+Radix sort is an efficient sorting algorithm that orders numbers by taking them apart digit by digit rather than comparing them directly.
+Time complexity is always a virtually constant O(n log k), where k is the length of the largest number (in this case, in hexadecimal).

+### Quick Sort
+Quicksort is an in-place sorting algorithm with O(n log n) best- & average-case, O(n^2) worst-case time complexity.

 ### Binary Search Tree
 A Python implementation of a Binary Search Tree (BST).
 The value of each node in the BST is greater than the values stored in its left sub-tree, and smaller than the values in its right sub-tree.
 The BST has four traveral patterns: in-order, pre-order, post-order, and breadth-first.